enchant97/web-portal/README.md

 If you want just a basic link panel configured with a yaml file checkout Web Portal Lite available here: <https://github.com/enchant97/web-portal-lite>.

-## Announcement
+## State Of Project
-This project as of 2024/10/16 is in maintenance only mode.

-### What does this mean?
-I currently find it feature complete and do not find myself needing any more features.
-I will still perform bug fixes and security patches when required.
+I currently find it feature complete.
+I will still perform bug fixes and security patches when required as I use this project myself.

 ### Can I still suggest a feature?
-Yes, however I may not implement it.
-But will accept contributions.
+Of course!
+However, I may not implement it.
+But I will accept contributions.

-### Is it EOL?
-No. I use this app **daily**.
-I just don't require anymore features.

-## Features
+## Fe## Features
-- Minimal use of Javascript, to provide a lightning fast experience
+- Minimal use of JavaScript, to provide a lightning fast experience
 - Icon based UI
 - Minimal docker image (if deployed with docker)
 - Adjustable site theme
+- Configurable background image
 - Plugin support
 - Inbuilt Plugin Widgets
     - Core
         - Digital Clock
         - Links
             - Groups
             - Colors
             - Icons
         - Search bar
     - Core-Extras
         - HTML embed
         - Website embed (through iframe)
 - Password protection for admin modification
 - Optionally secure the portal with user accounts & passwords
 - MySQL & SQLite support